bfrickert/WFMU-ATH/README.md

 ###SHINY

-Once R and Shiny Server are installed.
+Once R and Shiny Server are installed, you can host the ATH/Listener Count visualization.

 Within the `shiny` directory, run `R -e "shiny::runApp(port=[PORT NUMBER])"` in the background.